 With a public IP address, you can set up any home server to publish it on the Internet: Web (HTTP), VPN (PPTP/IPSec/OpenVPN, WireGuard), media (audio/video), FTP, NAS, game server, etc.

-All of the public IP-addresses on the Internet are unique to their host or server and cannot duplicate.
+All public IP addresses on the Internet are unique to their host or server and cannot duplicate.

 For home users, an ISP can provide one or more public IP addresses (as a rule, it is a paid service).